New here? Start with the complete side hustle guide →

 Newsletter writers who want a clean, simple platform that handles the basics brilliantly without overcomplicating things.

-It’s probably not the best fit if you need complex visual email design, a full marketing suite with webinars and funnels built in, or if you’re on a tight budget and need more than one automation on a free plan.
+It’s probably not the best fit if you need complex visual email design, a full marketing suite with webinars and funnels built in, or if you’re a total beginner on a tight budget who wants more than one automation for free — in which case, start where I did, on MailerLite.

-If you’re weighing Kit (ConvertKit) against other platforms, here’s the short version:
+If you’re weighing Kit against other platforms, here’s the short version:

-Kit (ConvertKit) vs MailerLite — MailerLite is more beginner-friendly, has a better drag-and-drop editor, and includes more automation on the free plan.
-Kit (ConvertKit) wins on the Creator Network and tagging system.
-I’ve done a proper Kit (ConvertKit) vs MailerLite comparison if you want the full breakdown.
+Kit vs MailerLite — MailerLite is more beginner-friendly, has a better drag-and-drop editor, and includes more automation on the free plan — which is exactly why I started there and still recommend it to beginners on a budget.
+Kit wins on the Creator Network and tagging system, which is why I’m moving up to it.
+I’ve done a proper Kit vs MailerLite comparison if you want the full breakdown.

-Kit (ConvertKit) vs Beehiiv — Beehiiv is the better choice if your newsletter is the main product.
-Kit (ConvertKit) is stronger for bloggers who use email as a channel to support their wider content business.
+Kit vs Beehiiv — Beehiiv is the better choice if your newsletter is the main product.
+Kit is stronger for bloggers who use email as a channel to support a wider content business.

-You can see how all four platforms compare side by side in my best email marketing tools guide.
+You can see how the platforms compare side by side in my best email marketing tools guide.

 Your First 30 Days With Kit (ConvertKit)

-If you sign up, here’s a simple sequence to get things moving quickly:
+If you sign up, here’s a simple sequence to get moving quickly:

 Day 1 — Set up the Creator Network.
-Add your profile and select a few creators in your niche to recommend.
+Add your profile and pick a few creators in your niche to recommend.
 This gets the growth system working from day one.

 Day 2 — Create a lead magnet and set up a landing page.
 Kit’s built-in landing pages are clean and convert well.
 If you’re not sure what to offer, my guide to building your email list covers lead magnet ideas in detail.